Sally Hawkins: Early life and education

 Hawkins grew up in Blackheath in a National Trust-protected gingerbread house designed by Patrick Gwynne.
 She developed an interest in acting at the age of three when she went to a circus show.
 She intended to go into comedy but ended up doing theatre plays.

-She attended James Allen's Girls' School in Dulwich, and graduated from the Royal Academy of Dramatic Art in 1998.
+She attended James Allen's Girls' School in Dulwich, and attended the Royal Academy of Dramatic Art, graduating in 1998 with an Acting (RADA Diploma).

 Career

+Early stage career

-Hawkins started her career primarily as a stage actress in such productions as Accidental Death of an Anarchist, Romeo and Juliet, The Cherry Orchard, Much Ado About Nothing, A Midsummer Night's Dream and Misconceptions.
-She also had small appearances on television series such as Casualty and Doctors.
-In 1998 while still a student, she was cast as an extra in Star Wars: Episode I – The Phantom Menace.
+Hawkins started her career primarily as a stage actress in such productions as Accidental Death of an Anarchist, Romeo and Juliet, The Cherry Orchard, Much Ado About Nothing, A Midsummer Night's Dream, and Misconceptions.
+She also appeared in Casualty (1999), and in Doctors (2000).

+In 1998, while still a student, she was cast as an extra in Star Wars: Episode I – The Phantom Menace.